 It’s normal to feel down once in a while.
 But if you’re sad most of the time and it affects your daily life, you may have clinical depression.
-This serious mood disorder causes severe symptoms.
+Depression causes many, sometimes intense, symptoms.
 These symptoms affect how you feel, think, and manage your daily life.
 Depression also causes persistent feelings of sadness and loss of interest in previously enjoyed activities.
 The word depression is actually just an umbrella term for a number of different types, from major to atypical to dysthymia.

-Depression can cause a variety of emotional and physical changes.
+Depression can cause a number of symptoms and changes to occur.
 This includes weight gain or weight loss, insomnia, and chronic pain.
 And with it, you may have problems engaging in normal daily activities, lose interest in sex and other activities, and bear deep feelings of guilt and hopelessness.
-Depression ranges in seriousness.
+Depression ranges in how “hard” it can hit a person.
 You may suffer from a mild condition and temporary episodes of sadness.
 Or yours may be more severe – a persistent rainstorm that seems as if it will never end.

 What is Depression?
 Symptoms

 There are a lot of symptoms and signs of depression.
 But you may not have them all.
-How intense they are, and how long they last, are different from person to person.
-The most common symptoms are through emotions.
+How intense they are, and how long they last will differ depending on the person.
+The most common symptoms are emotions.
 You may feel sad, empty, or anxious.
 Or perhaps have a sense of helplessness, worthlessness, or guilt.
 You may feel hopeless and more irritable than normal.

 You may also be suffering from more physical symptoms.
 Perhaps you have less interest in the activities and passions that used to inspire you.
 You may feel less energetic or have trouble concentrating.
 Maybe you’ve noticed differences in your sleeping schedule – or notice you can barely sleep at all anymore.
 The same goes for eating.
 A once healthy appetite may now be on more extreme ends of the scale.